Feeling like you’re not a good mom? Here are 23 ways to know that you are one.

 A good mom knows how to find a balance between work and play.
 She knows when to leave the laundry alone for a day to play in the yard with the kids.
 She knows when to stay up late to gaze at the stars or how to find the perfect recipe for slime (even if she totally hates slime).

-She knows how to get everyone back on track when it’s time to get some work done again, and may even have a few tricks up her sleeve to turn chores into fun activities.
+She knows how to get everyone back on track when it’s time to get some work done again, and may even have a few tricks up her sleeve to turn chores for kids into fun activities.

 A good mom knows that a nutritious meal is essential, even if kids complain.